 The Killers

-After being dumped Blush Response, a synth-pop outfit, over whether or not to relocate to L.A., keyboardist Brandon Flowers attended a ‘02 Oasis concert and decided next time around he’d like to be in a more guitar-oriented band.
+Keyboardist Brandon Flowers, after being dumped by the synth-pop outfit Blush Response over whether or not to relocate to L.A., attended an ‘02 Oasis concert and decided next time around he’d like to be in a more guitar-oriented band.

-An ad in a local music paper, referencing Oasis as an influence, led Flowers to hook up with David Keuning.
-The two began writing songs with “Mr. Brightside” being their first effort.
+An ad in a Las Vegas music paper, referencing Oasis as an influence, led Flowers to partner with David Keuning.
+“Mr. Brightside” was their first joint composing effort.
 Keuning had a verse and Flowers added the chorus.

 Still hanging on to their Vegas roots (refusing to relocate to L.A.), The Killers, in October, ’06, released “Sam’s Town,” the title referencing an old school Vegas casino/hangout.

-Not that there was a cause and effect but the group appeared on the season premiere of Saturday Night Live, then the following week “Sam’s Town” reached #2 (behind Evanescence’s “The Open Door”) on the Billboard 200 album chart.
+Not that there was a cause and effect but following the group’s appearance on the season premiere of Saturday Night Live “Sam’s Town” reached #2 (behind Evanescence’s “The Open Door”) on the Billboard 200 album chart.

 The Killers issued their third studio effort “Day & Age” in late ’08.
 “Human” was the lead single.
 Prior to the album’s release the group once again appeared on Saturday Night Live.